Why This Matters

 Self-Check Questions

-3. Compare and contrast the integrator and differentiator: where is the capacitor placed in each, and how does this affect their frequency response?
+Compare the integrator and differentiator: where is the capacitor placed in each, and how does this affect their frequency response?

-4. An FRQ shows an op-amp circuit with the output connected directly to the inverting input and the signal applied to the non-inverting input.
-What configuration is this, and what is its gain?
+An op-amp circuit has the output connected directly to the inverting input and the signal applied to the non-inverting input.
+What configuration is this, what is its gain, and why would you use it?

-5. Why does a comparator operate differently from all other configurations on this list?
-What would happen if you accidentally used a standard op-amp configuration when you needed comparator behavior?
+Why does a comparator operate differently from all other configurations on this list?
+What happens if you add hysteresis, and why would you want to?